jonnonz1/nz-statute-book/acts/public/2008/public-transport-management-act-2008.md

   (a) the Agency must make all reasonable efforts to notify immediately the person who provided the information to the regional council that a request to release the information has been received by the Agency; and
   (b) the person must, within 10 working days after receiving the notice, advise the Agency whether that person believes that the information should be withheld under section 9(2)(b) of that Act and give reasons for that belief; and
   (c) the Agency may release the information after the expiry of the period specified in paragraph (b) if, having complied with its obligations under this subsection and having regard to the person's response (if any), the Agency cannot identify any reason that would permit it to refuse the request under that Act.
-(7) If the Auckland Regional Council receives under subsection (3) information from ARTA that was provided by an operator of a commercial public transport service under section 14 or 20 and the information may, in the Auckland Regional Council's opinion, be withheld under section 7(2)(b) of the Local Government Official Information and Meetings Act 1987 or has been described by the operator as commercially sensitive, the Auckland Regional Council must not disclose the information without the operator's consent except—
+(7) If the Auckland Council receives under subsection (3) information from Auckland Transport that was provided by an operator of a commercial public transport service under section 14 or 20 and the information may, in the Auckland Council's opinion, be withheld under section 7(2)(b) of the Local Government Official Information and Meetings Act 1987 or has been described by the operator as commercially sensitive, the Auckland Council must not disclose the information without the operator's consent except—
-  (a) to the Auckland Regional Council's professional advisers; or (b) subject to subsection (8), in response to a request made under the Local Government Official Information and Meetings Act 1987; or
+  (a) to the Auckland Council's professional advisers; or (b) subject to subsection (8), in response to a request made under the Local Government Official Information and Meetings Act 1987; or
-  (c) where the information received from ARTA was provided to ARTA 5 years or more before the date of the Auckland Regional Council's disclosure; or
+  (c) where the information received from Auckland Transport was provided to Auckland Transport 5 years or more before the date of the Auckland Council's disclosure; or
   (d) where—
     (i) the operator of the commercial public transport service (the former operator) no longer exists; and (ii) the former operator's public transport business has not been disposed of as a going concern to any other person.
-(8) If the Auckland Regional Council receives a request under the Local Government Official Information and Meetings Act 1987 to release any information described in subsection (7),—
+(8) If the Auckland Council receives a request under the Local Government Official Information and Meetings Act 1987 to release any information described in subsection (7),—
-  (a) the Auckland Regional Council must make all reasonable efforts to notify immediately the person who provided the information to ARTA that a request to release the information has been received by the Council; and
+  (a) the Auckland Council must make all reasonable efforts to notify immediately the person who provided the information to Auckland Transport that a request to release the information has been received by the Council; and
-  (b) the person must, within 10 working days after receiving the notice, advise the Auckland Regional Council whether that person believes that the information should be withheld under section 7(2)(b) of that Act and give reasons for that belief; and
+  (b) the person must, within 10 working days after receiving the notice, advise the Auckland Council whether that person believes that the information should be withheld under section 7(2)(b) of that Act and give reasons for that belief; and
-  (c) the Auckland Regional Council may release the information after the expiry of the period specified in paragraph (b) if, having complied with its obligations under this subsection and having regard to the person's response (if any), the Council cannot identify any reason that would permit it to refuse the request under that Act.
+  (c) the Auckland Council may release the information after the expiry of the period specified in paragraph (b) if, having complied with its obligations under this subsection and having regard to the person's response (if any), the Council cannot identify any reason that would permit it to refuse the request under that Act.

 **Incorporation by reference**